Ouafae-EL-OUATILY/Lab3-Part1/README.md

-Two Labs: One is for a NLP classification Task, Second Lab is for Text generation using Transformer
+Two Labs: One is for NLP classification Task , Second Lab is for Text generation using Transformer